herenow/cratejs/README.md

 var Crate = require('cratejs');

-//You can have as many db instance as you please :) var db = new Crate({
+//You can have as many db instance as you please :)
+//You should probably add this part to another module and export it! var db = new Crate({
   host: 'localhost', //Defaults to localhost
   port: 4200 //Defaults to 4200